DatSecurityCourseSpring2018/Week10CloudPlatformsAndSecurity/README.md

 - Use Google and make sure that you, before the lesson, have an idea about the meaning behinds the terms: IaaS, PaaS, (SaaS), FaaS, Baas and Serverles, and why these topics are included in a security course

 ## Tuesdays plan
-We will discuss the most of the topics in the class, and summarize introduce the concepts: IaaS, PaaS, SaaS and the newer ones FaaS, BaaS and "Serverles".
+We will discuss the most of the topics in the class, and summarize/introduce the concepts: IaaS, PaaS, SaaS and the newer ones FaaS, BaaS and "Serverles".

 ## Exercise
 Creating a secured app, using Serverless: [TBD]()